peteroupc/peteroupc.github.io/colorgen.md

 **This document does not cover:**

-- Procedures to change or set the color used&mdash;
+- Procedures to change or set colors used&mdash;
     - in text, foregrounds, or backgrounds of user interface elements (such as buttons, text boxes, and windows),
     - in text or backgrounds of documents (such as HTML documents), or
     - when generating graphics (such as plots and charts).